imarc/handbook/backend.markdown

 ### Friendly URLs

-URL words are lower case with underscores instead of spaces.
-Hyphenated words preserve their hyphenation.
+URL words are lower case with hyphens as separators.
 With dynamic pages, use the title or primary content identifier in the URL to help with search engine optimization.

 	/news/50-how_sarbanes-oxley_affects_your_business

-Do not use hyphens in place of spaces:
-`/news/50-how-sarbanes-oxley-affects-your-business`.

 When using dynamic content such as an article title to create a URL, limit the textual portion to about 50 characters.
 Trim on a natural word break if